chessboards/youtube-subscription-manager/README.md

     - Visit the pinned issue under Issues at the top of the page.
 There you will find instructions.

+* `Push notification enabled.` is displayed even when the channel already has them enabled.

+    - Currently the css selector to detect whether or not that is the case is broken.
+Either it is Youtube blocking such a search, or the library being used.

 If you have any other questions or problems, refer to the Issues tab.
 If there isn't an issue already created, feel free to do so.

 # Upcoming??